CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 ## 3. Create your Apptainer Build File

 Inside your interactive job, create a blank text file called `image.def`.
 In this `.def` file, you will *def*ine what you want the Apptainer image to look like.
+You can name this file using an alternative name, but you should always use the `.def` file extension.
 The simple example below describes how to augment a pre-existing container that already contains most of what you need.
 The advanced example below describes how to build a container from a base operating system.

 ### A. Simple example
-In this example, you will augment a pre-existing container called `rocker/geospatial:4.2.2`.
+In this example, you will augment a pre-existing Docker container called `rocker/geospatial:4.2.2`, which can be found on Docker Hub.
 This container contains several common R geospatial packages, which makes it convenient to use for geospatial code in R.
 This container does not have *all* R packages, however, and you will likely want to add additional packages particular to your work.